Meeker Massacre: Attack on White River Agency

 Nathan Meeker had a tense conversation with an irate Ute chief.
-This occurred after Meeker began to insist on a change of lifestyle for the Utes.
-Meeker wired for military assistance, claiming that he had been assaulted by an Indian, driven from his home, and severely injured.
+This occurred after Meeker began to implore the Utes to change their lifestyle.
+Meeker wired for military assistance, after he had been assaulted by an Indian, driven from his home, and severely injured.

 On September 29, 1879, the Ute attacked the Indian Agency, killing Meeker and ten men working at the Indian Agency.
 The attack on the Indian Agency occurred almost simultaneously with the Ute ambush of Major Thomas T. Thornburgh's soldiers near Milk Creek.
 The dead included: Nathan Meeker, Frank Dresser, Henry Dresser, George Eaton, Wilmer E. Eskridge, Carl Goldstein, W.H.
 Post, Shaduck Price, Fred Shepard, Arthur L Thompson, and "Unknown teamster" [Julius Moore].
 Ute members of the raiding party took some women and children as hostages.
-These hostages were used by the Ute Raiders to bargain with Government Representatives in order to secure a better outcome for the Ute raiders.
+These hostages were used by the Ute Raiders to bargain with government representatives.
 The hostages were held by the Ute raiders for 23 days.
 Two of the women taken captive were of Meeker's family: his wife, Arvilla, and daughter, Josephine, who had just graduated from college and had started working as a teacher and physician.

+One Ute woman, Shawsheen, along with her husband, adamantly advocated for the release of the captives and their safety.
+Josephine Meeker said of her captivity, "We all owe our lives to the sister of Chief Ouray..."

 Chief Ouray of the Uncompahgre Ute, who had not been involved in the uprising, attempted to keep the peace after the massacre at the Indian Agency and attack on Army forces.
 Chief Ouray and his wife, Chipeta, helped negotiate the release of the women and children who had been taken hostage.